jazzlanders0111-hash/Olist-B2B-Sales-Funnel-Analysis/README.md

 | May 2018 | 1303 |

 - June 2017 only has 4 leads because the dataset capture window starts June 1st
-- There is a sharp jump from Dec 2017 (200) to Jan 2018 (1141) — nearly 6x increase, suggesting a significant marketing push at the start of 2018
+- There is a sharp jump from Dec 2017 (200) to Jan 2018 (1141), nearly 6x, suggesting a significant marketing push at the start of 2018

 ---